Alex-Ukraine/scrapping-app-with-restapi/README.md

 Do not use Yahoo Finance library.
 Please use plain requests to access the data.

 **************************************************************
+Explanation:

+Endpoint: '/api' Parameters: company[required], source[db, not required]

 Decision to store data like disk csvfile in REDIS DB taken because yahoo not provide downloading data only per 1 LAST!!! day.
 We cannot fetch last part of data.